auth1ery/Byte/README.md

 if your browser starts crying about how that pasting code you don't understand could put your security at risk, type the command:
 `allow pasting`
-then paste the code. don't worry, it won't do anything else other than downloading byte.json (the interpreter in json) on your computer.
+then paste the code. don't worry, it won't do anything else other than downloading byte.json (the interpreter in json) on your computer, which is harmless, just looks freaky in code editors.

-2. do whatever you want, put it into a folder, make bolganese spaghetti with it, but in this example we're gonna add it into a folder or somewhere where your site is hosted.
+2. do whatever you want, put it into a folder, make bolganese spaghetti with it, tell people you made this code even though you didnt, but in this example we're gonna add it into a folder or somewhere where your site is hosted.

 3. you can read it in JavaScript or Node.js with `fetch` (browser) or `fs.readFile` (Node.js). example in Javascript: